caroldaniel/42sp-cursus-inception/guides/Mandatory-en.md

 sudo mysql_secure_installation
 ```

-And after, simply follow the instructions on the screen.
-You will be asked to set a root password, remove anonymous users, disallow root login remotely, remove test database and access to it, and reload privilege tables.
+However, we're not manually inputing any command into the terminal here.
+Since our goal is to **automate** the process of setting up your infrastructure, you will need to find ways to use the configuration files found in your system in your favor.

-However, since we are using Docker, we will be using a script to automate this process.
-One of the ways to make sure MariaDB is properly configured is to edit the /etc/mysql/my.cnf file.
-This file is the main configuration file for MariaDB, and it contains all the settings that control the behavior of the MariaDB server.
+One way to do this is through the `/etc/mysql/my.cnf` file.
+This is the main configuration file for MariaDB, and it contains all the settings that control the behavior of the MariaDB server.
+ALso, it imports any file inside the directories `conf.d` and `mariadb.conf.d`, so you can easily organize your configurations, based on services, as well as you please.

-Now, to properly configure MariaDB, you will need to make sure that your /etc/mysql/my.cnf file has the following settings:
+Now, to properly configure MariaDB, you will need to make sure that your configuration file has, at least, the following settings:

 ```bash
 [mysqld]